 Direct election was the method of electing the mayoral position prior to Liberal Government coming to power in 2011.
-However their political interference meant the position is now elected by the councillors each year.
+However their political interference meant the position has since been elected by the councillors each year.

 There are growing calls for the election of the Mayor to be returned to the people.